 * Author for correspondence: sak275@cornell.edu

-Keywords:
+Keywords: Black-throated Blue Warbler, metabarcoding, diet, fecal sampling, avian ecology, Hubbard Brook Experimental Forest

 Abstract

 Changes in leaf phenology from warming spring and autumn temperatures have lengthened the green season and potential breeding window for migratory birds in North America.
 However, the potential fitness benefit of an extended breeding season for multiple brooded species will depend on whether late season food supplies are sufficient to support rearing additional broods, and whether species exhibit the flexibility in their diets to respond positively to changes in early and late season prey availability.
 We used DNA metabarcoding to characterize spatial and temporal variation and diversity in the diet compositions of the insectivorous, migratory black-throated blue warbler (Setophaga caerulescens) at the Hubbard Brook Experimental Forest, New Hampshire.
 We examined how their diet varied along a 600-m elevation gradient encompassing a two-week difference in green season length, and over the duration of the breeding season.
 Successful sequencing of 98 samples identified 395 taxa spanning 17 arthropod orders, 257 of which were identified to species-level.
 Most taxa were rare; 48.6% of them were detected in only one sample.
-Our results demonstrated differences in diet diversity between the mid and late survey periods, showing a lower diet diversity in the late survey period.
-Our results also showed differences in diet composition across survey periods, elevation zones, and by age.
-This study demonstrates that black-throated blue warblers have flexibility in their diet and are able to respond to spatial and temporal pulses in prey availability, which will be an important asset in the face of climate change and a lengthening green season.
+Our results demonstrated differences in diet composition across survey periods, and by age.
+Our results also showed differences in diet diversity between survey periods..
+This study demonstrates that black-throated blue warblers have flexibility in their diet and are able to respond to temporal pulses in prey availability, which will be an important asset in the face of climate change and a lengthening green season.

 Introduction